-Banks County, Georgia's response to the findings identified in our audit is in the accompanying schedule of findings and questioned costs.
+Government Auditing Standards requires the auditor to perform limited procedures on Banks County, Georgia's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
 Banks County, Georgia's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.